-Design and Technology is an inspiring, rigorous and practical subject, requiring determination, inspiration and creativity.
-Design and Technology encourages children to solve problems, both as individuals and as members of a team.
-The children are encouraged to use their creativity and imagination to design and make products with a variety of contexts, considering their own and others’ needs, wants and values.
+Design and Technology is an inspiring, rigorous and practical subject that requires determination, inspiration and creativity.
+Design and Technology encourage children to solve problems, both as individuals and as members of a team.
+The children are encouraged to use their creativity and imagination to design and make products in a variety of contexts, considering their own and others’ needs, wants and values.
 The children are also encouraged to reflect upon and evaluate past and present Design and Technology, its uses and overall effectiveness.

 Through a variety of creative and practical activities, the children are taught the understanding and skills needed to engage in an iterative process of designing and making.